-Auditor's Independence Declaration to the Directors of Excelsior Capital Limited

-As lead auditor for the audit of the financial report of Excelsior Capital Limited for the financial year ended 30 June 2019, I declare to the best of my knowledge and belief, there have been:
+In accordance with section 307C of the Corporations Act 2001, I am pleased to provide the following declaration of independence to the directors of Excelsior Capital Limited.
+As the lead audit partner for the audit of the financial report of Excelsior Capital Limited for the year ended 30 June 2020, I declare that, to the best of my knowledge and belief, there have been no contraventions of:

-- a) no contraventions of the auditor independence requirements of the Corporations Act 2001 in relation to the audit; and - b) no contraventions of any applicable code of professional conduct in relation to the audit.
+- i. the auditor independence requirements of the Corporations Act 2001 in relation to the audit; and - ii. any applicable code of professional conduct in relation to the audit.